-The Protection Management Circle is an area under protection where no commercial activities can take place.
-The Protection Working Circle is the sum of all protection functions such as soil protection, riparian reserve protection, religious site protection, wildlife protection, Bio-diversity reserve, road and stream buffer and local water supply protection.
-Total of 3680.57hawhich is around 40% of total area has been identified as protection management circle.
-In the previous plan, the total protection area was 3660.01 ha.
-The increase in protection areas for this plan period was resulted from the buffering of multiple road networks which were constructed in the last ten-year plan period.
-However, it is necessary to identify streams areas during Operational Inventory and treat them accordingly.
-In this working circle, no commercial activities can take place.
-However, removal of trees shall be considered in the following cases upon technical recommendations from DoFPS:
+The Protection Management Circle is an area where commercial activities are restricted.
+The Protection Working Circle is the sum of soil protection, religious site, wildlife sites, road and streams and local water supply buffer areas.
+Total of 6501.95 ha has been identified under the protection management circle which is 41% of total FMU area.
+In the previous plan, the total area under protection circle was 5371.06 ha.
+The increase in protection areas for this plan period was resulted from the buffering of multiple road networks and local water sources which were constructed in the last ten-year plan period.
+Further, additional soil protection areas were added based on the ground truthing.
+The operation of commercial and other activities shall be considered in the following cases upon technical recommendations from DoFPS: